In Search of the Canonical Harmony for 12-TET: The Case , The ``Wide Thirds'' System

-This mathematical identity has profound musical consequences for the 10-TET system. \begin{itemize} \item \textbf{Structural Uniqueness:} Unlike in 12-TET, where a Major triad (e.g., C-E-G) and its relative Minor (A-C-E) are distinct objects sharing two tones, in 10-TET they are the \emph{same physical object} sharing all three tones.
-In fact, there are only 10 unique triads in the entire $(4,3)$ solution 10-TET Universe. \item \textbf{Context-Dependent Perception:} Since the interval set $\{4, 3, 3\}$, corresponding to a passage $0\to 4\to 7\to 0\equiv 10$, is invariant under cyclic permutation, the perceived quality of the chord depends entirely on inversion and context (specifically, which note is heard as the root or bass): \begin{itemize} \item If the pitch $r$ is established as the root, the intervals above it are $4+3$, and the chord is heard as \textbf{Major} ($D_r$). \item If the pitch $r+7$ is established as the root, the intervals above it are $3+4$, and the chord is heard as \textbf{Minor} ($M_{r+7}$). \end{itemize} \item \textbf{The Janus-Faced Triad:} Physically, the 10-TET triad is an ambiguous, "Janus-faced" harmonic object.
-It functions as a bridge between the major and minor modes not by changing notes (voice leading), but by changing the listener's perspective (re-interpreting the root). \end{itemize}
+\begin{itemize} \item \textbf{Structural Collapse:} In the standard $\Delta=1$ system, a Major triad (e.g., C-E-G) and its relative Minor (A-C-E) are distinct objects that share two tones.
+In the $\Delta=3$ system, the Major and relative Minor chords are the \emph{same physical object} sharing all three tones.
+Consequently, although we functionally label 24 chords ($12 \times M_k$ and $12 \times m_k$), there are only 12 unique physical triads in the entire universe.
+For instance, the pitch set $\{C, F, G\}$ is simultaneously the Major chord of C ($M_0$) and the Minor chord of F ($m_5$).

+\item \textbf{Context-Dependent Perception:} The interval structure of the chord, defined by the modular distances $\{5, 2, 5\}$ (corresponding to Fourth--Second--Fourth), is symmetric.
+The perceived quality of the chord depends entirely on inversion and context (specifically, which note is established as the root or bass): \begin{itemize} \item If the pitch $k$ is established as the root (e.g., C), the intervals above it are $5+2$ (Perfect Fourth + Major Second).
+The chord functions as \textbf{Major} ($M_k$) and is heard as a suspended fourth chord ($Csus4$). \item If the pitch $k+5$ is established as the root (e.g., F), the intervals above it are $2+5$ (Major Second + Perfect Fourth).
+The chord functions as \textbf{Minor} ($m_{k+5}$) and is heard as a suspended second chord ($Fsus2$). \end{itemize}

+\item \textbf{The Janus-Faced Triad:} Physically, the $\Delta=3$ triad is an ambiguous, ``Janus-faced'' harmonic object.
+It functions as a bridge between the $M$ and $m$ modes not by changing notes (voice leading), but by changing the listener's perspective (re-interpreting the gravitational center).
+This mathematical degeneracy formalizes the well-known equivalence between quartal and secundal voicings often utilized in modal jazz. \end{itemize}